chandra-akash/Masai-Project-1/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Hello there, you might have seen the CultFit Website. <br> *This is a health and fitness company, offering digital and offline experiences across fitness, nutrition, and mental well-being. yoga and meditation, and medical and lifestyle care hassle-free.
 At Cult, They says that, they make fitness fun and easy.
 They have best-in-class trainers & offer group workouts ranging from yoga to Boxing.
 Their workouts can be done both at a cult center and at home with the help of do it yourself (DIY) workout videos.
 Cult.fiuses the best in technology to give you a world-class experience.
 You can book classes, follow workout videos - all with the click of a button from the cult.fit app or website.* <br>

-&nbsp;&nbsp;&nbsp;&#160;In this project we have tried to make a look alike clone of CouchSurfing.
+&nbsp;&nbsp;&nbsp;&#160;In this project we have tried to make a look alike clone of CultFit Website.
 With our efforts and the technology stack, that we have learned till now in Unit-2 in the masai school, we were able to clone the front end with same looking & features. <br><br>

 ## Technology Stack Used
 *In this project we have used the following tech stack:*